walcht/walcht/about.md

 - Wrote Python scripts to parse and visualize a multitude of data dumps.
 Used
 technologies: Python, Tkinter, Plotly.

+  Important to note here that this made me realize how absolutely inefficient Plotly is for anything out of the usual, generic visualizations.
+Also, GUI programming in Python is something to avoid like the Plague.

 - Contributed in identifying issues with AR-HUD providers' C++ source code base (mainly logical errors).

+  Having to do significant jumps to debug the most trivial issues is surely NOT an indication of a high-quality C++ codebase.
+Also, using design patterns for the sake of just having design patterns is extremely frustrating.

 - Worked within a highly interdisciplinary team involving software engineers, product managers, and test engineers.